cscorley/dissertation/chapters/3_method/1_approach.md

 does not require any more work than described above.
 The snapshot we will index is a release version, and we have two options for this:  the release source code package or the state of the source code repository at the commit tagged with the corresponding release identifier.
-We choose the latter option, a snapshot, to ensure that the vocabulary of the indexed corpus is a subset of the modeled corpus [@Corley-etal_2014], although the former option is entirely possible.
+We choose the latter option to ensure that the vocabulary of the indexed corpus is a subset of the modeled corpus [@Corley-etal_2014], although the former option is entirely possible.

 #### Developer Identification with Changeset Topics {#sec:dit-approach}